Health, Air Pollution and Population Initiative in Education and Science Training

 HAPPIEST students also participate in programming focused on environmental health that is not extended to other SPUR students.
 SPUR closes with the Summer Symposium, which gives students the opportunity to present their work to the U community.
 Like their SPUR peers, HAPPIEST students are required to present their research at this event.

+take place.
 Housed within the College of Social and Behavioral Science in a new, state-of-the-art

 building in the heart of campus, NEXUS promotes collaboration among all U departments